Graphology in the Classroom

 Not only can she seek out the bullies in order to understand their minds and motives; she can also identify and protect those victims who are unable to protect themselves.

-Graphology empowers her with an extra dimension of understanding that every teacher can only dream about.
+Graphology empowers teachers with an extra dimension of understanding that every teacher can only dream about.

-This is how I put it in the introduction to my book “School Bullying:”
+This is how I put it in my introduction to “School Bullying:”

 “As a parent, former teacher and experienced handwriting analyst I feel qualified to address this issue of bullying.
 And I do so with the help of handwriting analysis because I find it to be such a useful tool when dealing with interpersonal relationships of all kinds – both good and bad.

 I have seen these problems at schools and I know at first hand what parents and teachers go through when trying to deal with them.